2018 Vermont elections: Predictions

+Results

-Treasurer
+State Treasurer

-Incumbent Democratic Treasurer Beth Pearce (since 2011) was elected to a fifth term.
+Incumbent Democratic treasurer Beth Pearce (since 2011) was elected to a fifth term.

 Democratic primary

 Pearce was unopposed in the Democratic primary.

 Results

 Republican primary

 H. Brooke Paige, a perennial candidate, was unopposed in the Republican primary.
-Paige also ran in and won the Republican primary for U.S. Senate, U.S. House, Attorney General, Secretary of State and State Auditor of Accounts.
+Paige also ran in and won the Republican primary for U.S. Senate, U.S. House, attorney general, secretary of state and state auditor of accounts.

 Results

 Post-primary

-Paige withdrew August 24, allowing the state Republican party to name a replacement.
+Paige withdrew on August 24, allowing the state Republican party to name a replacement.
 On August 29, the Vermont Republican Party selected Rick Morton, the current state party treasurer.

 General election

-Attorney General
+Attorney general

-Incumbent Democratic Attorney General T. J. Donovan (since 2017) was elected to a second term.
+Incumbent Democratic attorney general T. J. Donovan (since 2017) was elected to a second term.

 Democratic primary

 Donovan was unopposed in the Democratic primary.

 Results

 Republican primary

 H. Brooke Paige, a perennial candidate, was unopposed in the Republican primary.
-Paige also ran in and won the Republican primary for U.S. Senate, U.S. House, Secretary of State, State Treasurer and State Auditor of Accounts.
+Paige also ran in and won the Republican primary for U.S. Senate, U.S. House, secretary of state, state treasurer and state auditor of accounts.